Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Demo: How the likes button works

-With the combination of D1 database and the Drizzle ORM(Object-relational Mapping), I created the Likes button as you can see at the bottom of this article.
+Integrating the D1 database with the Drizzle ORM(Object-relational Mapping), I create the Likes button as you can see at the bottom of every blog entry.

 • The total likes count is displayed on the button